Baladeba Ratha: Early life

-He was born in Bada Khemundi (presently Digapahandi), Ganjam, Odisha.
+He was born at Athagadapatana, Kabisuryanagar, Ganjam, Odisha.
 Baladeva Ratha's mother died when he was ten years old.
 He was brought up by his maternal grand father, Tripurari Hota in Athagada (who also taught him Sanskrit and Odia literature).
 He married at the age of 15.
 After his father's death, he moved to the nearby Jalantara state.
 The prince of Jalantara, Rama Chandra Chhotaraya encouraged his literary creations and gave him the title 'Kabisurjya', meaning 'The Sun among Poets.'